Fred Chang

-Early life
+Education

 Chang has a degree from the Chinese Cultural University.

-Newegg
+Career

-Before Newegg, Chang owned ABS Computers, a mail order company selling high-end PCs and gaming systems based in Whittier, California.
+Before founding Newegg, Chang owned ABS Computers, a mail order company selling high-end PCs and gaming systems, based in Whittier, California.
 Building on this experience, he founded Newegg in 2001.
 It has grown into a multibillion-dollar company, becoming the second-largest online-only retailer in the United States.

 In August 2008, it was announced that Chang would step down as the CEO and chairman of Newegg while still being a member of Board of Directors and Executive Committee.
 He also retained his position as the President of Newegg's China operations.
 He was succeeded by Tally Liu.
-In 2010, upon the departure of Liu, Chang took up his old role as CEO of the company.
-In 2019, Anthony Chow became CEO of Newegg.
+In 2010, upon the departure of Liu, Chang took up his old role as CEO of the company until 2019.

+In 2013, Chang was included on the Forbes 400 list of America's 400 richest individuals.

+Chang owns an estimated 50% or more of Newegg.